skip to main content

 Co-pay

-If a patient is responsible for a portion of the office visit, this is listed as a co-pay under his or her health insurance policy.
+If a patient is responsible for a portion of the office visit, this is listed as a co-pay within the health insurance policy.

 Credentialing